0% platform fee — first 1,000,000 customersClaim 0% fee

 Virtual keys for every LLM call

-Customer LLM traffic only ever uses virtual keys (sk-nemo-…).
-Master keys are reserved for internal management CRUD — never exposed to the dashboard, the playground, or your code.
+Customer LLM traffic only ever uses virtual keys (sk-nemo-…) with per-key spend tracking, RPM/TPM caps, and instant revocation.
+Master keys are reserved for internal management CRUD — never the dashboard, playground, or your code.

 Hardened request path